-In order to make sure there is equity of instruction and proper data collection, a Write From The Beginning Instructor/consultant will provide an in-service on using rubrics and mini-lessons to promote writing proficiency.
+In order to make sure there is equity of instruction and proper data collection, teachers will receive professional development opportunities on using rubrics and mini-lessons to promote writing proficiency.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.